whnhch/LMGAN/README.md

-# LMGAN : Linguistically Informed Semi-Supervised GAN with Mixup
+# LMGAN : Linguistically Informed Semi-Supervised GAN with Mixup for text classification

 ### Run model
 Following command will run the model.